lexisvar/pgn-parser.dart/README.md

 # Package Status

-Test status, plis don't use this package for your producction projects.
+Test status, please don't use this package for your producction projects.

+I'm developing mode :) for this package 'Cause I need use this for my other mobile project (chess_players)